 Emissions in the Out-Of Band (OOB) domain for primary radars are considered to be emissions on a frequency or frequencies immediately outside B-40 but excluding emissions in the spurious domain.

 The Out-of-Band (OoB) emission mask is calculated with respect to B-40.
+The Out-of-Band mask rolls off at 30 dB per decade, from th B-40 bandwidth to the level specified for spurious emissions.

 Limits

-The limits for the OoB spectrum mask shall be as specified in ECC/Recommendation (02)05 [2].
+The limits for the OoB spectrum mask shall be as specified in Annex 2 of ECC/Recommendation (02)05 [2].

 For multi-frequency (including frequency diversity) and/or active array radars, the emissions limits in the OoB domain shall be as specified in Table 5.1 of ECC Recommendation 74-01 [3] and table 1 below.